summit-electric-supply/SitemapAutogenerator/README.md

     <!-- environment.js -->
     ...

+    module.exports = function (environment) {
-    ENV['sitemap-autogenerator'] = {
+      const ENV = {
+        sitemapAutogenerator: {
         fileName: 'sitemap.xml', //Optional (if not included in ENV, default value is 'sitemap.xml')
         changeFrequency: 'weekly', // Optional (if not included in ENV, default value is 'daily')
         defaultPriorityValue: '0.3', // Optional (if not included in ENV, default value is '0.5')
         showLog: true,
         ignoreTheseRoutes: { // Optional (if not included in ENV, all routes will be included in sitemap.xml except those with path "*"
           'contact-us': true,
           'contact': true,
           'algorithmictradedeveloper': true,
           'careers': true
         },
         customPriority: { // Optional (if not included in ENV, all values will be the default value '0.5') 'fpgaengineer': '0.2',
           'systemapplicationdeveloper': '0.9',
           'general': '0.7',
           'coresoftwaredeveloper': '0.8'
         },
         pathsOutsideEmberApp: [ // Optional (pathsOutsideEmberApp may be omitted) 'blog',
           'some/other/path.html'
         ]

         ...
+      }
+    }
   }
   ```